mozilla-conduit/conduit-docs/phabricator-user.rst

 <https://secure.phabricator.com/book/phabricator/article/differential_inlines/>`_.
 As usual, there are other articles available for specific subjects.

-Another useful application is Herald, which can perform actions, such as sending notifications, based on object changes (such as a Differential revision being created or updated).
+Another useful application is **Herald**, which can perform actions, such as sending notifications, based on object changes (such as a Differential revision being created or updated).
 There is a short `user guide
 <https://secure.phabricator.com/book/phabricator/article/herald/>`_